 AWS Elastic Beanstalk is a service provided by Amazon Web Services (AWS) that gives you the option of deploying and auto-scaling applications and services.
 You can modify your deployment by supplying additional resources or packages using a predefined

 .ebextensions directory zipped into your deployment package.
-For more information, see the AWS documentation.
+For more information, see Amazon's AWS documentation.

-You can prepare configurations where Dynatrace OneAgent is already part of your application deployment.
-In such cases you won't have to manually install OneAgent or restart servers to enable service monitoring.
+You can prepare configurations where OneAgent is already part of your application deployment.
+In such cases, you won't have to manually install OneAgent or restart servers to enable service monitoring.

 What you need

-For Windows, go to Deploy Dynatrace > Start installation > Windows and select the Download OneAgent installer button.
+For Windows, go to Deploy Dynatrace > Start installation > Windows and select Download OneAgent installer.
 For more information, see Install OneAgent on Windows.

 For Linux, go to Deploy Dynatrace > Start installation > Linux and follow the instructions.
 For more information, see Install OneAgent on Linux.

 Because the specifics of this type of installation depend heavily on user customizations, we can't provide a simple set of steps that will work in all scenarios.
-Following is only a brief overview of the entire process, with examples that will help you create your own deployment.
+The following is only a brief overview of the entire process, with examples that will help you create your own deployment.

 Customizing your installation

-When creating the configuration file, you can customize your installation using all the supported Dynatrace OneAgent installation parameters.
-In the examples below, we used the
+When creating the configuration file, you can customize your installation using all the supported OneAgent installation parameters.

-It's best to split plugin configuration into two files, one for downloading the Dynatrace OneAgent installer and a second for invoking the installation and post-installation tasks.
-Note that the Elastic Beanstalk plugin script file names are important—the Amazon interpreter executes these in alphabetical order.
+It's best to split the extension configuration into two files, one for downloading the OneAgent installer and the other for invoking the installation and post-installation tasks.
+Note that the Elastic Beanstalk extension script file names are important—the Amazon interpreter executes them in alphabetical order.